horacemtb/neural-turing-machine/README.md

 My Pytorch implementation of a Neural Turing Machine with bidirectional LSTM controller

 ## Credit
-The sources I used for general guidance and some parts of the code:
+The sources I used for inspiration, general guidance and some parts of the code:

 - https://github.com/nerdimite/ntm
 - https://github.com/loudinthecloud/pytorch-ntm/tree/master